RinYukiohara/KarnaBOT-Info/index.md

-# Karna BOT
+# About

 Karna bot is a bot created to simulate the roll system of Fate Grand Order.
-It has three types of rolls, single, multi, and ticket, it also includes servants that have not been released in FGO.
+It has three types of rolls, single, multi, and ticket, it also includes special servants that are not part of FGO.

 # List of Commands